 Mammoth Cave National Park is massive in its size and is the world’s largest known cave system.
 There is one lodge, two restaurants, and three campgrounds in Mammoth Cave NP.
 It is truly one of the most underrated parks in the United States.

 Another interesting spot in the park is Sloan’s Crossing Pond, an easy boardwalk trail.
-Being just a 0.4 miles round trip and hardly any elevation, it’s a convenient choice for all ages and capabilities.
+Being just a 0.4-mile round trip with hardly any elevation, it’s a convenient choice for all ages and capabilities.

 You will find many information placards that will detail the history of the cave and what to expect once inside.
 Visiting in May is a great option for the Kentucky national park as kids are still in school and it is far less crowded if you venture there during the week.